Esther Bruton: Career

 When Timothy L. Pflueger designed cocktail lounges in several hotels, following the end of Prohibition, she painted murals for the Fairmount Hotel's Cirque Room in San Francisco in 1935.

 She was associated with the Monterey Group of painters who were meeting at the Stevenson's House.
 Some of them were associated with the Society of Six.

 Throughout the 1930s, Esther exhibited her work widely in California and served as the chairman of the jury for the fifty-seventh Annual Exhibition of the San Francisco Art Association at the San Francisco Museum of Art.
 She was an active member of the California Society of Etchers and continued her involvement with the San Francisco Art Association.

 Esther was a lifelong friend of Ina Perham.
-They traveled to Virginia City in September 1932 where they worked together.
+They traveled to Virginia City in September 1932, where they worked together.
 They would wake up at 6:30 a.m. and begin to work at 8 a.m. or "a little later".
-There is a movie fragment of Bruton sisters riding horses with Ina.
+There is a movie fragment of the Bruton sisters riding horses with Ina.

-In 1936 she was selected as a queen of the Parilia pageant with Victor Arnautoff as a king.
+In 1936, she was selected as a queen of the Parilia pageant with Victor Arnautoff as a king.

 Together with her sisters, she created The Peacemakers, a historic mural for the 1939 Golden Gate International Exposition.
 Housed within Timothy Pflueger's Court of Pacifica, the mural was a dramatic work spanning 144 feet wide by 57 feet tall, representing the collaborative peace between the countries of the East and West.
 The mural combined elements from Eastern and Western cultures, symbolizing peace across the Pacific.
-At its center stood two large figures, a Buddha and a kneeling woman, flanked by friezes of 24-foot tall figures and famous architectural landmarks.
+At its center stood two large figures, a Buddha and a kneeling woman, flanked by friezes of 24-foot-tall figures and famous architectural landmarks.
 The Bruton sisters utilized a unique technique, carving the design into masonite panels to create a bas-relief effect, allowing for depth and shadow play when illuminated.

 Esther's renderings for the Dole Pineapple Company captured the essence of Hawaiian landscapes in an advertising booklet with such success that selections were featured in national magazine advertisements in Ladies Home Journal and Pictorial Review in late 1936.
 Although not personally acquainted with Hawaii, Esther infused her work with the tropical ambiance gleaned from her visit to Tahiti.
 In addition to her work for Dole, Esther contributed to the California-Hawaiian Sugar Company's marketing efforts.
 She illustrated a booklet entitled "Behind Your Sugar Bowl" and was responsible for the design of murals in the company's San Francisco office in the Matson Building.

 In 1963, she, along with her sisters, created one of the images of Buddha in the Buddha's Universal Church in Chinatown.
 Esther portrayed Buddha at the approximate age of 20, with his right hand upturned, symbolizing welcome and guidance.

 She was married in 1941 to Carl Hooper Gilman.